 Early in the program I was introduced as a protégée of Mary Pickford and I wandered out onto a make-believe balcony and gave vent to some pretty high-flown prose.

-"See," I said, "how beautiful . . . the lights of the city shining there
+"See," I said, "how beautiful . . . the lights of the city shining there below . . . a handful of precious jewels tossed on the black velvet cushion of the night."

 "Ah," quoth Ted.
 "The moon is a goblet of blood red wine . . ."